sushe-shakya/sushe-shakya/README.md

 I am a computer engineer interested towards the field of artificial intelligence.

-- 💻 I’m currently working as a senior machine learning engineer
+- 💻 I’m currently working as a Senior Machine Learning Engineer @ Stepstone
-- 🎓 I'm also pursuing my masters in knowledge engineering
+- 🤖 I work with natural language processing systems, especially generative models
-- 😇 I believe in hard work
+- 😇 I am learning React JS and Flutter Development at the moment